touch2shop/cassandra-elasticsearch-sync/README.md

 ### Optimistic Concurrency Control

-Currently, no concurrency control is implemented, neither on Cassandra or Elasticsearch.
+Currently, no [Optimistic Concurrency Control](http://en.wikipedia.org/wiki/Optimistic_concurrency_control) is implemented, neither on Cassandra or Elasticsearch.
 This means that data can get corrupted if updated between a read and a save.
+However, this is a planned feature.

-Elasticsearch has built-in [Optimistic Concurrency Control](http://www.elastic.co/guide/en/elasticsearch/guide/master/optimistic-concurrency-control.html) support through a `version` field.
-It also allows us to use [a timestamp from another database](http://www.elastic.co/guide/en/elasticsearch/guide/master/optimistic-concurrency-control.html#_using_versions_from_an_external_system) as its version control, which is a planned feature.
+Elasticsearch has built-in Optimistic Concurrency Control support through a `_version` field.
+It also allows us to use [a timestamp from another database](http://www.elastic.co/guide/en/elasticsearch/guide/master/optimistic-concurrency-control.html#_using_versions_from_an_external_system) as its version control.

-In the Cassandra end, however, things can get more tricky.
-There are ways to implement some sort of concurrency control using [lightweight transactions](https://www.datastax.com/documentation/cassandra/2.0/cassandra/dml/dml_about_transactions_c.html).
+        PUT /example/product/cbbeec5c-5861-464e-9308-0457cad56a77?version=1427228258871&version_type=external
+        {
+            "name": "Apple 15-inch MacBook Pro",
+            "price":  "1999.99"
+        }

+From the Cassandra end we can use [lightweight transactions](https://www.datastax.com/documentation/cassandra/2.0/cassandra/dml/dml_about_transactions_c.html) to implement Optimistic Concurrency Control.
+This can be done using CQL:

+        UPDATE example.product
+        SET name = 'Apple 15-inch MacBook Pro', price = 1999.99
+        WHERE id = 'cbbeec5c-5861-464e-9308-0457cad56a77'
+        IF timestamp = 1427228258871

+If the `timestamp` field was changed after the read and before the udpate, an error will occur.

 DATA MODELLING
 --------------